taltech-coding/javadoc/oopUserExceptions.rst

 .. code::

-    This is a user defined exception.
+    CustomException message: This is a user defined exception.

 Kui erind laiendab Exception klassi, on see *checked* erind. *Unchecked* erindi tegemiseks tuleb laiendada RuntimeException klassi.